yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/customize-with-jquery.md

 ![custom_page_setup](/docs/img/dashboard/portal-management/new_custom_page.png)

-In the MainBody, we can paste this code from the gist here:
+In the MainBody, we can paste this code:

 ```.html